National Public Investment System of Peru

 The General Directorate for Multiannual Investment Programming annually prepares the PMIE with a 3-year horizon.
 This program integrates all PMIs.
 The PMIs are prepared by the Multiannual Investment Programming Offices of the sector, regional government or local government.
 The list of projects shows the complete portfolio of investment projects and indicates general details such as the entity in charge, the current phase of the project, the total investment amount, annual investment programming, unique investment code and accrued budget (in case of lagged projects).
 As part of their construction process, the sectors identify breaches in infrastructure and access to services, and, based upon this analysis, they establish multiannual goals in closing said gaps.
 With this diagnosis, sectoral prioritization criteria can be established to assign a numerical value to each of the criteria and thus assign a priority order to the projects that are part of the PMI.
 These criteria are used by the regional and local governments as per the sectors the projects integrating their own PMI are about.

-The 2021-2023 PMIE highlights the most important gaps identified by each one of the sectors, the prioritization criteria per sector.
-This document also offers a detailed analysis of the composition of the public investment portfolio such as investments programmed according to the government level, investments programmed according to their function per department.
-The PMIE’s main document contains a list of the 5 most important investments of the representative sectors (transport, education, health, sanitization, agriculture and energy), including a brief description of the project, total programmed amount, and amount programmed for 2020-2022.
-The next section presents an analysis of the investments per sector linked to the main gaps identified, and the estimated projection in closing the gaps as the investments materialized.
-The last section is about incidences, mentioning investments that receive state resources without having been included in the PMI or having been prioritized.
-The PMIE and its annexes can be consulted on this website.
+The PMIE 2021-2023 highlights the most important gaps identified by each of the sectors, the prioritization criteria by sector.
+This document also provides a detailed analysis of the composition of the public investment portfolio such as programmed investments by level of government, programmed investments by function, programmed investments by type of investment, programmed investments by function by department.
+The main PMIE document contains a list of the 5 most important investments in the representative sectors (transportation, education, health, sanitation, agriculture and livestock, and energy), including a brief description of the project, total amount programmed, and amount programmed for the period 2021-2023.
+The following section presents an analysis of the investments by sector linked to the main gaps identified, and the estimated projection for gap closure as the investments materialize.

 The National System for Multiannual Programming and Investment Management of Peru (Invierte.pe) has several information platforms to manage and monitor investment projects.
 The Investment Bank is the system used to register the projects from the sectors, regional and local governments.
 There is a restricted version for public officers and one for public access.
 The Project Bank contains general details of the project, investment amounts and programming, ex-ante assessment results, details of the execution phase and, for those projects that have been finalized, there is a section on the ex-ante assessments which, apart from the assessment of target compliance, the lessons learned during the execution phase are registered.